sidharthjuyal/netflix-gpt/README.md

 - npx parcel src/index.html

 # If you delete the node_modues
-you can regenerate the node_modules using  ( npm install ), given that you have your package.json and package-lock.json
+you can regenerate the node_modules using  ( npm install ), given that you have your package.json.

 # Configure Tailwind CSS
 - npm install tailwindcss @tailwindcss/postcss